Color Analysis

 Super dark or faded prints can suck the life from your face and compete with golden undertones, so save deep navy or black-weighted numbers for occasional pops, not the starring role.

-• Ideal: clear florals, playful dots, warm gingham, sunny stripes, soft geometrics
+• Ideal prints are clear florals, playful dots, warm gingham, sunny stripes, and soft geometrics that keep the palette lively.

-• Good bases: cream, warm sand, light camel
+• The easiest base shades are cream, warm sand, and light camel.

 Metals and gems